spex-xray/spex-help/source/threads/amol/amol.rst

 observed with Chandra HETG.

 ..
 Note::
-   This thread merely intends to show the fit of the magnesium and silicon K edges using the AMOL model.
+   This thread merely intends to show the fit of the magnesium and silicon K edges using the ``amol`` model.
 The simulated dataset with 250 ks exposure time is based on the model used to fit the source GX 3+1 in `Rogantini et al. 2019
    <https://ui.adsabs.harvard.edu/abs/2019A%26A...630A.143R/abstract>`_.